-Connect MP018 module (for MS6, MS6D, MS6R) to data logger with special cable MP017 (see its wiring in Appendix No. 4 including drawing of connection terminals to this module).
+Connect module to data logger with special cable MP017 (see its wiring in Appendix No. 5 including drawing of connection terminals to this module).
 Connect module when data logger is switched off!
 Plug one cable end to corresponding connector on relay module, second end to data logger, connector Ext.
-Terminal & Relays (upper or lower connector half can be used, both parts are connected identically).
+Display & Relays (upper or lower connector half can be used, both parts are connected identically).
 Connect slave device on output terminals of relay.
 Pay attention to necessary safety (depending on the character of connected device).
-Connect MP050 module (for MS6-Rack only) with included cable to internal terminal of data logger behind Ext. terminal output.
-Relay module must be activated for proper function by means of SW - see Appendix No. 5.
+Relay module must be activated for proper function by means of SW - see Appendix No. 6.
 If data logger is delivered together with this module, function is activated from the manufacturer.

 3.4.
-Mounting and connection of external terminal with display

-External terminal with display is designed for visualization of measured values, alarms and for data logger controlling from point up to maximum 50 m from data logger.
-Its function is identical with internal built-in display of MS6 (keyboard and display work in parallel).
+Mounting and connection of external terminal with display built-in display of MS55 (keyboard and display work in parallel).
 The part of the display is also audio indication working analogically as external audio indication unit connected to output ALARM OUT.